Duane has had a varied life with athletics, photography, publishing and art being an overriding passion.

 In 1995 he published an Athletics Training diary with many of his best photos and his work featured in many of Australia's top sporting publications.
 In the 1990's he was the official photographer for the Brisbane Broncos, Queensland Crushers, Strikers Soccer, Bullets Basketball, Queensland Reds and Queensland Cricket , Athletics Australia, and many other Australian sporting teams and organisations.

-Awards include winning the 1997 Australian AIPP Editorial Photographer of the year and also won the 2008 International Aperture Award World Sports Photographer of the Year and also featured with his daughter Holly, on the Australian TV Show Totally Wild on a Feature on Sports Photography and was one of the featured photographers in the Channel 9 documentary "Behind the lens" that aired in August 2014.
+Awards include winning the 1997 Australian AIPP Editorial Photographer of the year and he also won the 2008 International Aperture Award World Sports Photographer of the Year.
+He also featured with his daughter Holly, on the Australian TV Show Totally Wild on a Feature on Sports Photography and was one of the featured photographers in the Channel 9 documentary "Behind the Lens" that aired in August 2014.

-In 2011 Duane set up Peninsula Framing and Laminating based in a warehouse in Clontarf before moving to the Redcliffe waterfront in 2014.Photo Restoration is also a passion for him for over 20 years and he has collected a large Redcliffe History collection of original land sale maps, books and photos.
+In 2011 Duane started Peninsula Framing in Redcliffe and specialised in photo restoration of old photos.
+Local Redcliffe history is also a passion for him for over 20 years and he has collected a large collection of original land sale maps, books and photos.